Unit Testing

 dockerfile: Dockerfile

-The big advantage of this approach is that you can easily replicate your test environment in the Codefresh pipeline by selecting the appropriate image for your tests.
+The main advantage of this approach is that you can easily replicate your test environment in the Codefresh pipeline by selecting the appropriate image for your tests.
 You also get a clear overview on the test results.
-If they fail, the pipeline will automatically stop.
+If they fail, the pipeline automatically stops execution.
 You can change this behavior with the fail_fast property.

-Notice that even if the example above, creates eventually a Docker image, you can still use this way of running unit tests for traditional applications that are not dockerized yet (e.g. VM-based applications).
+Notice that even if the example above eventually creates a Docker image, you can still use this way of running unit tests for traditional applications that are not dockerized yet, such as VM-based applications.

 codefresh.yml